“Outside Mama” said my then two-year-old son, “outside”.

 - And then remove some more!

-One of the toughest parenting challenges is reducing screen time.
+One of the toughest universal parenting challenges is reducing screen time.
 The American Academy of Pediatrics report children spend an average of seven hours a day on screens, including television, devices, computers and phones.

 Parent and Paediatrician, Dr. Dimitri Christakis suggested in his compelling TED Talk that rapid image changes on screen, when viewed by children during critical periods of brain development, precondition the mind to expect high levels of stimulation.
 This can lead to inattention later in life.
 So where do we start?